yegor256/blog/_drafts/rate.md

 However, this reason doesn't sound logical to me.
 If you're driving a more expensive car, we have to pay you a higher salary?
 The same with the place to stay.
-You've chosen the country you live in.
+You've chosen the country that you live in.
 You're using all the benefits of a well-developed country and you're paying for them.
 It's your choice.
+You decided to spend more money for the quality of your life &mdash; what it has to do with me?

-Want to pay $40 for a lunch?
+Want to pay $30 for a lunch?
 Become a better engineer.
 Until then, buy a hot dog for a few bucks.
-Just saying that "I'm already here and my lunch costs $40" is not an argument.
+Just saying that
+"I'm already here and my lunch costs $30" is not an argument.

+Thus, the more expensive is the place where you live, the less money will stay in your pocket.
+For us it means that $100 will motivate a programmer from Karachi much stronger than the same $100 will motivate the same person, if she would live in San Francisco.
+Thus, we prefer to work with people whose expenses are lower.
+Our money will simply work better.

-## +1 StackOverflow.com
+## <span style="color:green">+1</span> StackOverflow.com

 We all know what StackOverflow is but very few people (suprisingly few!) actively contribute to it.
 If your profile there is empty (or you don't have